soveng/website/src/data/no-solutions-transcripts/07 - Zig Multiplatform - essence.md

 • Showcase end-to-end local pipelines as templates for "build, ship, own" philosophy.

 ---
-By marrying Zig's cross-platform tooling with file-first workflows and decentralized storage, SE builders can own every step—from keystroke to published artifact—without cloud lock-in or fragile configs.
+By marrying Zig's cross-platform tooling with file-first workflows and decentralized storage, Sovereign Engineering builders can own every step—from keystroke to published artifact—without cloud lock-in or fragile configs.